-For the most part, when it comes to using vaporizers, only solely make use of concentrated versions of the marijuana extract in the form of wax, oil, or liquid.
-Typically making use of a vape allows you to accurately measure the correct dosage you want or need without overdoing it.
+For the most part, when it comes to using vaporizers, only solely use concentrated versions of the marijuana extract in the form of wax, oil, or liquid.
+Typically, using vape mods allows you to accurately measure the correct dosage you want or need without overdoing it.

 What makes you high?